HazeCS/RT-HashBuster/README.md

 After installation, run `hashbuster` to use the program.

 ## Usage
-Hash Buster can be used in two modes: build and brute.
+Hash Buster can be used in a few modes: build, brute, chechsum, hashid and hash

 ## Build mode